 |Bruno van Dyk

-Bruno van Dyk is Director of Development and Alumni Relations at Durham University, UK.
-He has been involved in development work, university advancement and international activities for more than 25 years, in Africa, Europe, the US and the UK.
-He has two Masters degrees and a certificate in Managing Partnerships and Strategic Alliances from INSEAD.
+Bruno van Dyk is Senior Vice President, UK & Europe, Grenzebach Glier and Associates, based in London.
+He has been involved in development work, university advancement and international activities for more than 25 years, in Africa, Asia Pacific, Europe, the Gulf, the UK, and the US.
+He has two Masters degrees, a certificate in Managing Partnerships and Strategic Alliances from INSEAD and a TEFL diploma.

-He has published on literary, educational and polemical issues and is on the editorial board of “Giving: Thematic Issues in Philanthropy and Social Innovation,” taught for many years on the Masters in International Studies in Philanthropy and Social Entrepreneurship programme at the University of Bologna and has contributed to current debates by presenting at over 30 conferences.
-He has been and is an ordinary member and Chair of a number of University and other non-profit national and international Boards, including the International Partnership Network.
+He has published on literary, educational and polemical issues and was a visiting Fellow for a decade on the Masters in International Studies in Philanthropy and Social Entrepreneurship programme at the University of Bologna and has contributed to current debates by presenting at over 30 conferences.
+He has been and is an ordinary member and Chair of a number of University and other non-profit national and international Boards, one of which is the International Partnership Network.

 Vice Chair of the IPN